 TSD measurements can be used to classify pavement sections into structurally strong, fair, and weak categories (good, fair, and poor).
-Figure 11 shows an example of such a classification with measurements collected on I26 west in 2015 and thresholds based on expected remaining fatigue life obtained from Table 2 (similar figures are provided in Excel files for all tested roads).
-Another method to determine thresholds could be based on percentiles.
-Figure 12 shows a classification based on percentiles where the 25th percentile is used to separate Good and Fair sections, and the 90th percentile is used to separate Fair and Poor sections.
+Figure 13 shows an example of such a classification with measurements collected on SR16E in 2014 and thresholds based on expected remaining fatigue life obtained from Table 2 (similar figures are provided in Excel files for all tested roads).
+Figure 14 shows a classification based on percentiles where the 25th percentile is used to separate Good and Fair sections, and the 90th percentile is used to separate Fair and Poor sections.
 The classification could be used to determine, at the network level planning state, the required type of treatments, if any.
 For example, identified weak sections could be assigned as candidate sections for heavier structural treatments; sections identified as fair could be assigned as candidates for lighter treatments, such as corrective or preventive maintenance or minor rehab based on surface distress measurements.

-Figure 12.
-Identified Strong (green) and Weak (red) sections on I26 west based on thresholds obtained from Table 2: (a) Google Earth plot (© 2016 Google Image Landsat / Copernicus); (b) figure plot
+Figure 13.
+Identified Strong (green) and Weak (red) sections on SR16 east based on thresholds obtained from Table 2: (a) Google Earth plot (© 2016 Google Image Landsat / Copernicus); (b) figure plot